5 Reasons Pundits Will Overestimate Trump’s Odds of Winning in November

 Trump, of course, rationalizes his popular vote weakness as the product of voter fraud in blue states like California, a claim hardly anyone else takes seriously.
 But it will take a big margin in the national polls (which, of course, measure popular vote preferences) for Biden before the punditry is convinced Trump won’t find a way to slither across the finish line again.

-The sheer weight of opinion about the election outcome can affect perceptions, as they likely did in convincing just about everyone that Clinton was a lock in 2016.
+The sheer weight of opinion about the election outcome can affect pundit perceptions, as they likely did in convincing just about every one of them that Clinton was a lock in 2016.
 This time around, it’s hard to find a Republican who doesn’t think Trump’s cruising to reelection and it’s hard to find a Democrat with any degree of confidence in Biden’s prospects.
 It seems to be a matter of partisan identity this cycle: Republicans look at the evidence and spin it madly in their candidate’s favor, apparently under the impression that self-confidence is a tangible asset, while by and large Democrats have a hard time seeing or accepting good news.
 That can even express itself in an “enthusiasm gap” in Trump’s favor.
 Again, the experience four years ago appears to heavily affect how both sides perceive current trends.

 If the experience four years ago makes Democrats pessimistic in 2020, it is also very likely to make them anything but overconfident.
-And so the number of would-be Biden voters who choose to stay home or vote for a minor party will be extremely low.
+And so the number of would-be Biden voters who choose to stay home or vote for a minor party will be extremely low — a fact that few electoral observers seem to understand fully.
 Because Trump is the incumbent, “protest” votes by people not fond of either party or candidate will almost certainly go disproportionately to Biden (as they went to Trump when he faced the candidate of the party in power), as polls are already showing.
 And it’s also possible that despite Trump’s constant efforts to fire up his base, the arrogance he conveys could convince some of them their votes aren’t needed.

 But all in all, those mainstream-media types that feel compelled to express an opinion will probably fear more than anything else being mocked by a victorious Donald Trump not once but twice.
-So they may just assume that’s a risk to be avoided by calling him the favorite
+So they may just assume that’s a risk to be avoided by calling him the favorite.